Education and work are the levers to uplift a people.

 – W. E. B. Du Bois

-Since the historical resistance of Kobani the revolution in Rojava is inspiring revolutionaries from all over the world.
+Since the historical resistance against Daesh in Kobane, the revolution in Rojava is inspiring revolutionaries from all over the world.
 Many want to take part in it and learn from the experiences of the movement here.
 In order to give a meaningful contribution, it is important to understand the dynamics of Rojava.
-Without knowing the history, culture and mentality of the region, the view on Rojava will always remain an outsider’s perspective.
+Without knowing the history, culture and mentality of the region, our view on Rojava will always remain an outsider’s perspective.
 Education is the key to understanding and practice.

 Our education focuses on history, culture and ethics.
 Another main aspect is learning the languages of the societies we live in.
-Without knowing one of the local languages it is hard to feel and understand social processes and contradictions in this revolution.
-Speaking a local language is more than just the technical ability to communicate – if you want to become part of the collective structures you have to learn Kurdish, Arabic or Syriac.
+Without knowing one of the local languages it is hard to feel and understand the social processes and contradictions in this revolution.
+Speaking a local language is more than just the technical ability to communicate – if you want to truly become part of the collective structures here, rather than remaining a mere outside observer or tourist, you will have to learn Kurdish, Arabic or Syriac.

 Solidarity is what we want.
 We want to solidify our forces.
 Our masters are joined together and we must do the same thing.

 Despite the military achievements against Isis as well as the stabilization and expansion of the revolution in northern Syria, the democratic self-administration remains under pressure.
 Turkey’s murderous assault on Afrin is an ongoing reminder of the colossal efforts our international enemies are pouring into destroying the revolution.

 Besieged by hegemonic ambitions and violent threats, Rojava has to spend most of its resources on its defense.
 The embargo against the people of Rojava creates a lack of many things, but in particular people with specific skills – medical personnel, engineers, language teachers and translators.
 On the other hand, we need more than just experts – we are looking for committed people with ideals.